Friday, April 28, 2023

 • Starting our day with a hot cup of chai (tea) instead of coffee

-• Walking to various neighborhood markets for groceries which we pay for in Indian rupees
+• Walking to various neighborhood markets for groceries which we pay for in local currency

 • Using gestures to indicate what we want from the vegetable vendor (accompanied by lots of smiles and nods)

-• Dodging cows, goats (and their droppings) as we walk to and from church
+• Dodging cows, goats (and their droppings) as we walk to and fro

-• Singing Nepali worship songs by phonetically reading the words on the screen
+• Singing songs by phonetically reading the words on the screen

 Our primary mission this trip is to come alongside local churches to strengthen and encourage the Pastors, leaders and believers.
 We are enjoying rich times of fellowship as we worship, study God's Word and pray together.